Special Offers: Spend X Get Y

 The full offer description is displayed on the Special Offers page (Figure 10), that can be opened by clicking the offer title on the home page and on the category page.

 Once created you’ll need to enable the Special Offers panel in the ‘Hot Deals’ section on the home page (Figure 11).
-For this purpose go to the ‘Content: Menus’ section in the cart admin area and choose the hot deals available.
+For this purpose go to the ‘Content: Menus’ section in the store administrator area and choose the hot deals available.

 Enable the special offers panel as shown on Figure 12